tccole23/latin102/translation3.md

 One choice Hyginus makes that I found interesting was his use of the ablative absolute, *flumine admisso*, as it adds more information to how he cleaned the stables in such a short amount of time.
 The other choice I liked that Hyginus made was his use of the relative pronoun and clause with: *qui carne humana vescebantur*.
 This is because it once again is able to add more specifics and detail to the story so we as readers have a full picture of the scene.
 I appreciate these additions as it goes past the bones of the story and fleshes out the story.

+Translation:

+In one day he cleaned the dung and stable of King Ageas, Iuppiter helped for the most part; he admitted the river to wash away all of the dung.
+The bull which Pasipha laid with, he led out of the island of Crete to Mycenae.
+He killed Diomedes, King of Thrace, and his four horses, which ate human flesh, with the slave Abderus; the horses were named Podargus, Lampon, Xanthus, and Dinus.